Module Categories of the Generic Virasoro VOA and Quantum Groups: Generic Virasoro VOA and modules

-in $x_{1}$ and $x_{2}$ converges in $\ol{\virmod}_{\ell_{4}}$ at $x_{1}=e^{\log (z_{1})}$, $x_{2}=e^{\log (z_{2})}$ such that $|z_{1}|>|z_{2}|>0$. \item For any $m\in \Chan{\ell_{1}}{\ell_{2}}{\ell_{3}}{\ell_{4}}$ and $\vmodvec_{1}\in \virmod_{\ell_{1}}$, $\vmodvec_{2}\in\virmod_{\ell_{2}}$, $\vmodvec_{3}\in\virmod_{\ell_{3}}$, the formal series
+in $x_{1}$ and $x_{2}$ converges in $\ol{\virmod}_{\ell_{4}}$ at \smash{$x_{1}={\rm e}^{\log (z_{1})}$}, \smash{$x_{2}={\rm e}^{\log (z_{2})}$} such that $|z_{1}|>|z_{2}|>0$. \item[$(2$] For any $m\in \Chan{\ell_{1}}{\ell_{2}}{\ell_{3}}{\ell_{4}}$ and $\vmodvec_{1}\in \virmod_{\ell_{1}}$, $\vmodvec_{2}\in\virmod_{\ell_{2}}$, $\vmodvec_{3}\in\virmod_{\ell_{3}}$, the formal series

-in $x_{0}$ and $x_{2}$ converges in $\ol{\virmod}_{\ell_{4}}$ at $x_{0}=e^{\log (z_{0})}$, $x_{2}=e^{\log (z_{2})}$ such that $|z_{2}|>|z_{0}|>0$. \end{enumerate} \end{thm}
+in $x_{0}$ and $x_{2}$ converges in $\ol{\virmod}_{\ell_{4}}$ at $x_{0}={\rm e}^{\log (z_{0})}$, $x_{2}={\rm e}^{\log (z_{2})}$ such that $|z_{2}|>|z_{0}|>0$. \end{enumerate} \end{thm}

-From Theorem~\ref{thm:first-row_module_fusion}, we know that the fusion rules among first-row modules match those of finite dimensional irreducible representations of $\Uq$.
+From Theorem~\ref{thm:first-row_module_fusion}, we know that the fusion rules among first-row modules match those of finite-dimensional irreducible representations of $\Uq$.
 The Clebsch--Gordan rules are, however, independent of the parameter $q$.
 The following theorem manifests the matching of the parameters for the generic Virasoro VOA and the quantum group $\Uq$.

-\begin{thm}[\cite{KoshidaKytola2022}] Let $\ell_{1},\ell_{2},\ell_{3},\ell_{4}\in\bZ_{\geq 0}$ and take $z_{1},z_{2}$ on the real axis so that $z_{1}>z_{2}>z_{1}-z_{2}>0$.
+\begin{thm}[\cite{KoshidaKytola2022}] Let $\ell_{1},\ell_{2},\ell_{3},\ell_{4}\in\bZ_{\geq 0}$ and take $z_{1}$, $z_{2}$ on the real axis so that $z_{1}>z_{2}>z_{1}-z_{2}>0$.
 For any $n\in \Chan{\ell_{2}}{\ell_{3}}{\ell_{1}}{\ell_{4}}$ and $\vmodvec_{1}\in\virmod_{\ell_{1}}$, $\vmodvec_{2}\in\virmod_{\ell_{2}}$, $\vmodvec_{3}\in \virmod_{\ell_{3}}$, we get